-This is securities issued for short term incentives awarded to each KMP for FY 2021 and FY 2022 and long term incentives awarded for achievement of agreed milestones.
+This is securities issued for short term incentives awarded to each KMP FY 2023 and long term incentives awarded for achievement of agreed milestones.
 Incentives are directly linked to the performance of the Group and are dependent on defined milestones being met.